tap349/tap349.github.io/_posts/2019-02-03-elixir-publish-hex-package.md

 ### retire package

-you might need it when, say, you want to rename published package.
+you might need it, say, when you want to rename published package.

 ```sh
 $ mix hex.retire ecto_cqrs 0.1.0 renamed --message "renamed to ecto_cqs"